sinchana1408/Agriculture_project/README.md

 Agri Recommendation System
-Empowering Smart Farming with ML— Predict Crops, Suggest Fertilizers and Pesticides, Estimate Market Prices 📌 Overview
+Empowering Smart Farming **with ML— Pred**ict Crops, Suggest Fertilizers and Pesticides, Estimate Market Prices 📌 Overview
 The Agri Recommendation System is a smart farming web app built using machine learning.
 It takes soil nutrients and weather conditions as input and recommends: